 I enjoy exploring new hypotheses about the factors that influence diversification processes and small-scale and large-scale diversity patterns.
-I am mostly interested in the integration of multiple layers of evidence to gain a better understanding of the processes that have shaped these patterns.
-I find mostly useful the cross-taxon approach, where diversity patterns are interpreted in terms of taxon's attributes.
+In particular, I am mostly interested in the relevance of dispersal processes.
+With this aim, I try to integrate multiple layers of evidence to gain a better understanding of how these processes may have shaped diversity patterns.
+For instance, I find the cross-taxon approach very useful, where diversity patterns are interpreted in terms of taxon's attributes.
 Similarly, I am interested in phylogenetic scaling of diversity patterns, where spatial variation of genetic variants complements information at the species level, allowing novel inferences on the forces driving biodiversity.

 I think Next Generation Sequencing (NGS) offers great opportunities for diversity assessment.
 In particular, I am involved in the development and validation of mitochondrial mitogenomics (mitometagenomcis) to retrieving intra- and inter-specific diversity data from bulk DNA samples, thus enabling full assemblage sequencing with reduced budget and time costs.
 See blog post.
 I am also interested in using NGS to identify trophic relationships (see BES project below).